Why the History of OSHA Matters

 Recent Requirements: OSHA Updates for Reporting and More

-What’s more, recent recordkeeping rules have punctuated OSHA legislative priorities since the mid-2010s.
-One of the most important OSHA 2015 updates had to do with accident and injury reporting.
+One of the most important updates in the history of OSHA had to do with accident and injury reporting.
 Since 2015, OSHA requires all employers to report work fatalities within eight hours, and all hospitalizations within 24 hours.
 Unlike other years, the OSHA 2015 updates truly had a significant impact on the way businesses handle workplace accidents.

 And that’s not all – the OSHA 2018 updates included further modifications to injury and accident reporting.
 In 2018, OSHA required employers to digitize all information related to injury, illnesses and accidents.
 Also known as OSHA 300A / Electronic Recordkeeping Requirement provision, this major part of the OSHA 2018 updates still impacts businesses and employers today!